heikadog/zml/zml.md

 49. Kharrs (@kharrs.bsky.social) is an open zoophile on multiple bestiality forums: (<https://archive.today/Vdw7e>).
 50. bear (@davidbear.bsky.social), Woofingfox (@woofingfox.bsky.social), and Thunder Roodog (@thunderroo.bsky.social) follow and interact with open zoophiles.
 51. Rox (@roxanathewolf.bsky.social) is an open zoophile.
 52. Jade (@jadeeyedwere.bsky.social) is an open zoophile.
-Though they don't say it on Bluesky, their Twitter has the zeta symbol in its bio: (<https://archive.today/X97XI>), they follow open zoophiles on Bluesky, and they're dating an open zoophile.
+Though1 they don't say it on Bluesky, their Twitter has the zeta symbol in its bio: (<https://archive.today/X97XI>), they follow open zoophiles on Bluesky, and they're dating an open zoophile.
 53. Machine Animal (@machineanimal.bsky.social) is mutuals with open zoophiles.
 54. PsychedelicYops (@psychedelicyops.pet) follows several closeted zoophiles and liked a post from WolfJLupus, an open zoophile: (<https://archive.today/TSJ7J>).
 55. void (@puppyvoid.bsky.social) follows several open zoophiles.